 5 Ridiculously Charming Train Rides To Take In Minnesota This Fall

 Autumn in Minnesota is one of the most beautiful times of year, with great weather to boot.
 There are endless ways of enjoying it, from visiting a glowing pumpkin trail in Minnesota to wandering around a charming Minnesota apple orchard.
-One of our favorite ways of enjoying fall in Minnesota is a bit more unique.
+One of our favorite ways of enjoying fall in the Bold North is a bit more unique.
 We’re talking about fall foliage train rides in Minnesota!
-These ridiculously charming fall train rides in Minnesota offer fantastic views of seasonal foliage, and you have to ride at least one (if not all) of them this fall.
+These ridiculously charming fall colors rides offer fantastic views of seasonal foliage, and you’ll have to ride at least one (if not all) of them this fall.
+There are at least couple fall train rides near me – I’m sure there’s at least one near you, too!

 These train rides aren’t the only way to enjoy fall in Minnesota.
 There are lots of options, including visiting the most beautiful fall destinations in Minnesota.